youmengh/show-data-visualization/README.md

 * D3
 * ThreeJS.

-(We had to cut out the D'amelio Show Due to Reasons Beyond Human Comprehension.)
+(We had to cut out the D'amelio Show due to reasons beyond human comprehension.)